- Politics and Social Issues»

 When Julius Caesar was assassinated in 44 BC, Brutus and his fellow rebels displayed a pileus upon a wooden pole to show Roman Citizens that the dictatorship was over and their republican system of representative government had been restored.
 It's not easy to see, especially on smaller coins such as the half-dime, so use a magnifier and look carefully at the pole in her left hand.

 Eventually, a red "bonnet rouge" version of the cap became a revolutionary symbol in France in the 1790's.
 It was also worn in the U.S. before 1800: To freedom fighters, the cap was a very emotional and powerful message.
-It's time to take a renew our understanding and appreciation of its importance.
+It's time to renew our understanding and appreciation of its importance.
 Either that, or perhaps a Lady Liberty should be designed wearing a slave collar to symbolize our contentment at being fully domesticated.

 Read more: http://www.answers.com/topic/liberty-cap#ixzz1pQytuM3B